 Mark Twain said, “Forgiveness is the fragrance of the violet left on the heel that crushed it.”
 That is a very poignant message for the hurting father.
 Forgiveness can be an enormous hurdle to clear on the path to recovery.
 First there may be the need to forgive the mother of his unborn baby who decided to abort.
 Forgiveness may also be required for several others besides the obvious abortionist.
 This grieving father may need to forgive the woman’s parents, friends or relatives who pressured or even forced her to abort their baby.
 Unresolved anger toward others will eat away at his soul.
 Further, he will be giving these individuals power over him as long as he harbors hatred toward them.

-Many post-abortion counselors and facilitators, myself included, have fallen into the misconception of “selfforgiveness.”
+Many peer-to-peer post-abortion counselors and facilitators, myself included, have fallen into the misconception of “self-forgiveness.”
 The truth is self-forgiveness isn’t a biblical principle.
 You will not find it within the pages of Scripture.
 The Bible speaks of vertical forgiveness, that is God forgiving sinful man.
-It also speaks of horizontal forgiveness, which is one man forgiving another man.
+It also speaks of horizontal forgiveness, which is one person forgiving another.
 But the Bible is silent on the issue of self-forgiveness.

 The concept of self-forgiveness is a natural progression of modern psychology, which holds to a philosophy that man is genuinely good.
 Further, in order for him to make others happy, he must first make himself happy.
 This conflicts with the biblical principles.
 First, man is not good.
 Romans 3:23 says, “all have sinned and fall short of the glory of God.”
 Because of Adam’s fall from grace in the Garden of Eden, man’s heart is rotten to the core and beyond hope if not for the redeeming blood of Jesus Christ and the power of the Holy Spirit.